instruxi-io/cloudfare-sxt-functions/README.md

 We value your feedback and contributions, so don't hesitate to reach out, submit issues, or contribute to further enhance the functionality and usability of this repository.
 Happy hacking!

-**To begin, make sure you have set up an account in Cloudflare and have coordinated access to the Space and Time database with your Space and Time account representative**

-**You need to use the [Wrangler Client] (https://developers.cloudflare.com/workers/wrangler/) to develop and test Cloudfare workers.
-Git clone this repository and start with the following steps to deploy your own worker**
+### To begin, make sure you have set up an account in Cloudflare and have coordinated access to the Space and Time database with your Space and Time account representative.
+You need to use the [Wrangler Client] (https://developers.cloudflare.com/workers/wrangler/) to develop and test Cloudfare workers.
+Git clone this repository and start with the following steps to deploy your own SxT powered worker**

 1. `npm install`
     - Note that this project uses Wrangler 3.0.0, but Windows users may need to downgrade to Wrangler 2.0.0 using NPM
 2. `cd fractional-reserve-sxt-worker/`